microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 ## Background

 With the rise of wearable devices, Remote Patient Monitoring (RPM) has exploded in the healthcare marketplace.
-Many hardware vendors have tried a proprietary approach for providing the hardware and monitoring software.
-Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion by offering a tool kit for converting output from wearable devices into FHIR resources.
+Many vendors have tried a proprietary approach to the hardware and software underneath their wearable technologies.
+Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion by offering a tool kit for converting output from any wearable device into FHIR resources.

 ## Learning Objectives for Challenge-09